 The UCSB Alert system was created to enhance and promote safety on campus by providing students, faculty, and staff with timely access to important information.
 The system sends two types of communications to the campus community, Timely Warnings and Emergency Notifications, as required by the Jeanne Clery Campus Security Act.
 The Clery Act requires federally-funded universities to share information about campus crime and safety, and requires issuing alerts for certain incidents that happen on campus or on campus-associated property (see Clery Act Geography).

-Timely Warnings are issued when certain crimes (see Clery Act Crime Definitions) that occurred on UCSB-associated property (see Clery Act Geography) are considered a serious or continuing threat to the campus community.
+Timely Warnings are issued when a report is received of certain crimes (see Clery Act Crime Definitions) on UCSB-associated property (see Clery Act Geography), and the reported incident represents a serious or continuing threat to the campus community.
+Even if the university does not have all the facts surrounding the incident, a timely warning must still be sent as soon as pertinent information is available.
 In addition to warning community members, these alerts can aid in crime prevention.
 The decision to issue a Timely Warning is made on a case-by-case basis, taking into consideration the facts surrounding the Clery Act crime, including, but not limited to, such factors as: the nature of the crime, the serious or continuing threat to the campus community, and the possible risk of compromising law enforcement efforts.

 Emergency Notifications have a wider focus than the Timely Warnings and are issued for any significant emergency or dangerous situation occurring on campus that involves an immediate threat to the health or safety of students or employees.
 Examples of types of situations that may warrant an Emergency Notification include an active shooter, bomb threat, natural disaster, etc. The purpose of Emergency Notifications is to provide life-saving information and instructions during an active emergency situation.

 Recent alerts sent to campus can be found at Alert History.